Boat LaunchesGardiner, Mats-Mats Bay, Port Hadlock, PT Boat Haven, Quilcene Marina

-Use of these ramps is fee-based, with the daily use fee set at $10.00 per day.
-You may also purchase an annual use permit from the Boat Haven Moorage Office for $45.00.
-(Annual pass is free with verified VA Determination.)
-Port Hadlock Dock – Dinghy/Skiff Tie-up: $125.00/dock, annual and $75.00/beach, annual.
+Use of these ramps is fee-based, with the daily use fee set annually.
+You may also purchase an annual use permit from the Boat Haven Moorage Office.
+(Annual pass is free with verified Disabled VA Determination.)
+Check the current ramp fees on our Miscellaneous Rates & Fees rate sheet, linked from this page.

 The signed route to the Gardiner boat launch ramp turns north from Route 101 onto Gardiner Beach Road.
 You will have to stop at the intersection with Old Gardiner Road after a short, fairly steep downhill piece of road.
 If you have any doubt about doing this with a heavier boat, you can branch off onto Old Gardiner Road, east of the Gardiner Beach Road, turning right onto Gardiner Beach Road.
 This road will take a sharp left turn at the shore of Discovery Bay, and you’ll be at the boat launch.
 Please respect the signs asking that you not trespass on the beach to the east or west of the launch ramp.